KMParrish/Jate/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This application takes an existing text editor app and adds functionality for it to work as a PWA and function offline.
-This application is deployed through Heroku.
+This application is deployed through Cyclic.

 ## Table of Contents
 - [Description](#description)